Do Not Sell or Share My Information - CCleaner

 You can also easily access these settings at any time by clicking on the “Cookie Preferences” in the footer of our websites.
 Another way in which you can communicate your cookie preferences to us is change the cookie settings in your browser.

 To specifically request that we do not “sell” your personal information in situations that do not involve cookies, you can use our online form at https://support.avast.com/en-ww/contact/dsr or send your requests to email@example.com.

 Why Do We Provide the “Do Not Sell or Share” Link?

 If you are a California resident, the California Consumer Privacy Act (“CCPA”) provides you with the right to opt out of the “sale” of your personal information.

-Do We “Sell” Your Personal Information?
+Do We “Sell” or "Share" Your Personal Information?

-Where we can reasonably ensure via contract that the third parties described above can and will use a cookie or a device identifier solely to provide the specific service we have requested, and that they will not use or share the data for other purposes, we will not deem that sharing a “sale.”
+Where we can reasonably ensure via contract that the parties described above can and will use a cookie or a device identifier solely to provide the specific service we have requested, and that they will not use or share the data for other purposes, we will not deem that sharing a “sale.”
 In most cases, we’ve determined that our data analytics providers that measure the ways users engage with our websites and apps meet this standard and, accordingly, we will not block the sharing of an identifier with those service providers, even when you choose to opt out through the “Do Not Sell” link.

 How Do We Maintain Your “Do Not Sell” Choice?